gferreira/fb-variable-values/docs/pages/glyph-validator.md

 Font marks
 ----------

-Glyph test results are shown in the Font Overview’s glyph cells if the option *font marks* is activated.
+Labels for glyph test results are shown in the Font Overview’s glyph cells if the option *font marks* is activated.

 ![]({{ site.url }}/images/GlyphValidator-1.png){: .img-fluid}